oviney/blog/_posts/2023-03-26-welcome-to-myblog.markdown

 ---
 layout: default
-title:  "Welcome to my blog"
 categories: blog posts
 ---
+# Welcome to my blog
 Hey there!
 You have reached my blog.
 Take a look below for key sections.
 Yes, this is a low-tech blog :).

 ## Purpose